 The Australian Standard for the Demolition of Structures requires that a competent person determine the presence of any hazardous substance which includes materials containing asbestos and that the asbestos containing material shall only be removed by a competent person.

 The standard also specifies that a competent person is someone who has acquired, through training, qualifications, experience or a combination of these, the knowledge and skills enabling that person to perform the task required by a recognised standard.
-So without appropriate training, asbestos removal must not be undertaken by the home owner.

 For further information email firstname.lastname@example.org or contact Council's Health and Environment Protection Division on +61 2 9843 0555.